Microflash/rehype-starry-night/README.md

 See the documentation of [`fenceparser`](https://github.com/Microflash/fenceparser) to learn about the ways in which you can specify the line range for `ins` and `del` properties.

-### Example: aliases
+### Example: Codeblock with aliased language

-Although Starry Night [supports](https://github.com/wooorm/starry-night#languages=) a large number of languages, it is not all encompassing.
+Although Starry Night [supports](https://github.com/wooorm/starry-night?tab=readme-ov-file#languages) a large number of languages, it is not all encompassing.
 In such cases, you can configure aliases to force the syntax highlighting on a codeblock containing code in a language not yet supported by Starry Night.

 Say we have the following file `example.md`: